windsuzu/console.jay/content/pwa/Create a PWA with Next.js 13 App Router.md

   --manifest ./public/manifest.json
   # also generate favicon image and its meta tag
   --favicon true
-  # increate the image quality to 80
+  # increase the image quality to 80
   --quality 80
   # make the icon transparent
   --opaque false